ynashed/bionemo-fw-ea/sub-packages/bionemo-webdatamodule/README.md

 def prepare_data() -> None
 ```

 This is called only by the main process by the Lightning workflow.

-Do
-not rely on this data module object's state update here as there is no
+Do not rely on this data module object's state update here as there is no
 way to communicate the state update to other subprocesses.
 The nesting
 `pickles_to_tars` function goes through the data name prefixes in the
 different splits, read the corresponding pickled file and output a
 webdataset tar archive with the dict structure: {"__key__" :
 name.replace(".", "-"), suffix_pickles : pickled.dumps(data) }.

-Returns: None